Bachelor of Science

-- A bachelor's degree from an accredited college or university with a minimum cumulative grade point average of 3.0 (4.0 scale) in the last 60 credit hours or a Master's degree from an accredited college or university.
+1. A bachelor's degree from an accredited college or university with a minimum cumulative grade point average of 3.0 (4.0 scale) in the last 60 credit hours or a master's degree from an accredited college or university.

-- If minimum requirements are not met, the graduate faculty may grant an applicant conditional admission to the program as a premajor if the applicant has a minimum cumulative GPA of 2.75 (4.0 scale)
+3. If minimum requirements are not met but the applicant has a minimum cumulative GPA of 2.75 (4.0 scale), the graduate faculty may grant an applicant conditional admission to the program as a pre-major.

 AND